Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states the tool fetches the latest episodes of a TV show, listing the returned fields (title, date, duration, video ID).
-It clearly distinguishes from sibling tools like srgssr_video_get_shows and srgssr_video_get_livestreams.
+The description clearly states the tool retrieves the latest episodes of a TV show, listing specific fields (title, date, duration, video ID).
+This verb+resource combination is specific and distinguishes it from sibling tools like srgssr_video_get_shows and srgssr_audio_get_episodes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.